JCstumper/Guaranty_Sheet_Metal/pweb/src/Documentation/Modify.md

 ## Overview

-Before you begin modifying [Software Name], it is important to understand its architecture and the principles upon which it has been built.
+Before you begin modifying Guaranty Sheet Metal, it is important to understand its architecture and the principles upon which it has been built.
 This section provides a high-level overview of the software's design and the key components that can be customized or extended.

 ## Prerequisites

 Ensure you have the following installed and set up before you start:

-- Development Environment: [Specify required IDEs, compilers, etc.]
+- Development Environment: [See Software page]
 - Source Code: [Instructions on where to access the source code, e.g., GitHub repository]
-- Documentation: [Link to API documentation or developer manuals]

 ## Git Workflow Guide